vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/016/18_bhuvo_avitA_vAmadevasya.md

 title = "18"

 +++
-The morphological ambiguity of bhúvaḥ (injunctive or subjunctive) allows for several possible interpretations of the first half-vs. Ge takes bhúvaḥ as imperatival “sei,” though this is unlikely given the morphology.
+The morphological ambiguity of bhúvaḥ (injunctive or subjunctive) allows for several possible interpretations of the first half-vs. Geldner takes bhúvaḥ as imperatival “sei,” though this is unlikely given the morphology.
 Hoffmann (Injunk.

 262) takes it as a “generell oder resulativ konstatierend” injunctive and tr. “du bist” (so also WG).
 By contrast, I think these two fronted bhúvaḥ are subjunctives and questions.
 There is of course no way to tell.
 However, the purpose clause with subjunctive in 20cd .. yáthā … ásan naḥ ... avitā “so that he will be our helper,” matching our pāda a bhúvo ‘vitā́, suggests that bhúvaḥ is indeed a subjunctive and that further we are not at this point certain that Indra will become what we want him to -- hence a question rather that a statement is more appropriate.
 As for how bhúvas,